-Supplies Distributors has a loan and security agreement with Wells Fargo Bank, National Association ("Wells Fargo") to provide financing for up to \$12 million of eligible accounts receivable in the United States and Canada.
-As of December 31, 2014, Supplies Distributors had \$3.2 million of available credit under this agreement.
-The Wells Fargo facility expires on the earlier of March 2016 or the date on which the parties to the Ricoh distributor agreement (see Note 7) no longer operate under the terms of such agreement and/or Ricoh no longer supplies products pursuant to such agreement.
-Borrowings under the Wells Fargo facility accrue interest at prime rate plus 0.25% to 0.75% (3.75% as of December 31, 2014) or Eurodollar rate plus 2.5% to 3.0%, dependent on excess availability and subject to a minimum of 3.0%, as defined.
-The interest rate as of December 31, 2014 was 3.75% for \$2.3 million of outstanding borrowings and 3.0% for \$1.0 million of outstanding borrowings.
-As of December 31, 2013, the interest rate was 3.75% for all of the outstanding borrowings.
-This agreement includes a monthly service fee and contains cross default provisions, various restrictions upon the ability of Supplies Distributors to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans and payments to related parties (including entities directly or indirectly owned by PFSweb, Inc.), provide guarantees, make investments and loans, pledge assets, make changes to capital stock ownership structure and pay dividends.
-This agreement also contains financial covenants, such as a minimum net worth, as defined, and is secured by all of the assets of Supplies Distributors, as well as a collateralized guaranty of PFSweb.
-Additionally, PFS is required to maintain a Subordinated Note receivable balance from Supplies Distributors of no less than \$2.5 million, may not maintain restricted cash of more than \$5.0 million and is restricted with regard to transactions with related parties, indebtedness and changes to capital stock ownership structure.
-Supplies Distributors has entered into blocked account agreements with its banks pursuant to which a security interest was granted to Wells Fargo for all U.S. and Canadian customer remittances received in specified bank accounts.
-At December 31, 2014 and 2013, these bank accounts held \$0.4 million and \$0.1 million, respectively, which was restricted for payment to Wells Fargo.
+Supplies Distributors had a loan and security agreement with Wells Fargo that provided financing for eligible accounts receivable in the United States and Canada.
+Borrowings under the Wells Fargo facility accrued interest at prime rate plus 0.25% to 0.75% or Eurodollar rate plus 2.5% to 3.0%, dependent on excess availability and subject to a minimum of 3.0%, as defined.
+As of December 31, 2014, the interest rate was 3.75% for \$2.3 million of outstanding borrowings and 3.0% for \$1.0 million of outstanding borrowings.
+This agreement included a monthly service fee and contained cross default provisions, various restrictions upon the ability of Supplies Distributors to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans and payments to related parties (including entities directly or indirectly owned by PFSweb, Inc.), provide guarantees, make investments and loans, pledge assets, make changes to capital stock ownership structure and pay dividends.
+This agreement also contained financial covenants, such as minimum net worth, as defined, and was secured by all of the assets of Supplies Distributors, as well as a collateralized guaranty of PFS.
+Additionally, PFS was required to maintain a Subordinated Note receivable balance from Supplies Distributors of no less than \$2.5 million, could not maintain restricted cash of more than \$5.0 million and was restricted with regard to transactions with related parties, indebtedness and changes to capital stock ownership structure.
+Supplies Distributors had entered into blocked account agreements with its banks pursuant to which a security interest was granted to Wells Fargo for all U.S. and Canadian customer remittances received in specified bank accounts.
+In August 2015, the Company replaced this Wells Fargo facility with the new Credit Agreement described above.
+There were no material costs associated with the retirement of the Wells Fargo facility.